alexjvr1/R.temp/LandscapteGenetics.md

 #Landscape Genetics MS (Aim MolEcol)

 ##Introduction

+- The distribution of genetic variation across a species range is determined by many factors
+- But one of the most important is dispersal and functional connectivity between populations.
+- The distribution of genetic diversity has an affect on population fitness (ref), range dynamics (ref), and adaptive potential (ref).
+- Understanding factors that influence dispersal will give us insight into the distribution of species (and genetic variation) across their geographically heterogeneous landscape.

-Lots of connectivity/landscape genetics data available across the flat areas, but we still don't understand connectivity across elevation.
+- Lots of connectivity/landscape genetics data available across the flat areas, but we still don't understand connectivity across elevation.
+- Studies of dispersal and connectivity across elevation is often challenging, and thus less studied, for two reasons 1) species often don't occur across a large elevational gradient, 2) this often includes the range edge, thus connectivity dynamics should take into account habitat quality
+- But it is interesting because it helps us identify factors in a complex (and often more natural) landscape.

+- For amphibians, much work on lowland landscape genetics has identified open fields/agriculture, and large roads, and dense urban areas as barriers to movement.
+Forest cover is positively associated with movement.
+However, it is unclear how these findings translate to the elevational gradient.

+Why is this important?

 - Variable connectivity across different gradients in the alps.
 - Really high gene flow across elevation in Scotland.